regisd/regisd.github.io/_posts/2009-12-02-mp550-support-for-linux.md

   - Linux
   - Scanner
 ---
-On many forums, I&rsquo;ve read my brand new Canon Pixma MP550 would not be supported under Linux.
+On many forums, I’ve read my brand new Canon Pixma MP550 would not be supported under Linux.

-Well, that&rsquo;s incorrect 🙂 [Mandriva linux](http://www.mandrivalinux.com/) does not provide out-of-the-box support, but you&rsquo;ll find official Canon drivers for this very nice printer on the [Canon Australian web site](http://www.canon.com.au/Support-Services).
+Well, that’s incorrect 🙂 [Mandriva linux](http://www.mandrivalinux.com/) does not provide out-of-the-box support, but you’ll find official Canon drivers for this very nice printer on the [Canon Australian web site](http://www.canon.com.au/Support-Services).
 Strangely enough, they are not on the sites in other countries :-/

 Here are my instructions: